brendacs/colludia-gatsby/src/content/posts/picks/2020-08-03-7-eye-catching-story-rich-indie-games-pyg-3.markdown

 It takes a lot of effort and heart to create indie games, and we know it takes even more guts to put your game out there for the world to see and pitch it to anyone who will listen.

-This list for #PitchYaGame round 3 is made up of my favorite story rich games out of the dozens that were pitched directly to [Colludia](https://twitter.com/colludia) last Tuesday.
+This list for #PitchYaGame round 3 is made up of my favorite story rich games out of the dozens that were pitched directly to [Indie Story Games](https://twitter.com/indiestorygames) last Tuesday.
 Thank you to everyone, including those not on this list, who reached out and brought your game to our attention—we're so glad you did because there were a lot of gems that we wouldn't have discovered otherwise.

 ## Game Director Story